When Lip Fillers Are Not Enough

-"Filler offers a very good solution which, although it does wear off over time, it is reliable and by in large very safe," says plastic surgeon David Rapaport, MD.
-"Hyaluronic acids fillers, which are the only kind of fillers I use in the lip, also have the advantage of being fully reversible with a simple to perform injection.”
+"Filler offers a very good solution which, although it does wear off over time, is reliable and by in large very safe," says board certified plastic surgeon David Rapaport, MD.
+"Hyaluronic acid fillers, which are the only kind of fillers I use in the lip, also have the advantage of being fully reversible with a simple injection.”

-If the thought of a temporary solution leaves you wanting more, there are more options.
+If the thought of a temporary solution leaves you wanting more, there are more long-lasting options.

 Lip filler and lip implants have the same goal: creating full, plumps lips.
 However, they are entirely different procedures.
-Lip implants are semi-permanent, which make them ideal for long term lip augmentation.
+Lip implants are semi-permanent, which makes them ideal for long-term lip augmentation.
 They are also more customizable and give patients more control over the shape, size, and firmness.
 As the name implies, the procedure involves placing a semi-permanent implant under the skin of the lips.
-Depending on preference, lip implants can be made from skin (AlloDerm®), silicone, non-reactive polymers (GORE-TEX® and SoftForm®) or saline.
+Depending on preference, lip implants can be made from skin (AlloDerm®), silicone, non-reactive polymers, or saline.
 They can also be made from a person’s own body (SMAS Lip Augmentation) if the procedure is done in conjunction with a facelift.
 Like most lip procedures, patients can opt to plump up both lips or choose just one.

 While it is not an extensive surgery, it still requires up to three days of downtime and many patients see bruising and swelling after the procedure.
 “A lip implant involves implanting a foreign substance into the lip and there may be a prescription for oral antibiotics for a day or more after the implant is performed,” Dr. Rapaport explains.
 "But once those few days are over, there is no real maintenance.”
 Risks are minimal, but it is still important to discuss potential side effects with your board certified plastic surgeon.
 In particular, review any known allergies to diminish any chances of lip rejection or infection and outline a plan to prevent any scarring or unwanted stiffness.